A focus on

 The needs of the patient will dictate the length of therapy.
 There are multiple factors to consider when building a treatment regimen, such as how long the patient has been dealing with the symptoms of the condition, the other related bodily systems that have been impacted as a result, and other issues such as injuries and restrictions that pose obstacles to treatment.
 The complexities of the case will contribute to a lengthier treatment plan.
-For instance, a patient in Brooklyn who has been experiencing pain for roughly two years with a hip labral tear and a herniated disc, pelvic discomfort, chronic constipation, and works in a high-stress industry while suffering from poor nutrition may require a more wide-ranging and complex treatment regimen than another patient experiencing pain in the coccyx after sustaining a fall to the tailbone without any additional contributing conditions.
+For instance, a patient who has been experiencing pain for roughly two years with a hip labral tear and a herniated disc, pelvic discomfort, chronic constipation, and works in a high-stress industry while suffering from poor nutrition may require a more wide-ranging and complex treatment regimen than another patient experiencing pain in the coccyx after sustaining a fall to the tailbone without any additional contributing conditions.

 Comfortable clothing is highly recommended for pelvic floor therapy treatment sessions.
 This is due to the activities that may be required throughout the session.
 You need to be able to move freely without restriction.
 Think about what you would wear to the gym and then decide on your clothing for pelvic floor therapy.
 The same goes for your choice of shoes.
 Opt for comfortable footwear with plenty of support.
 A pair of sneakers will do just fine for your therapy sessions, skip the heels and loafers.
 Consider wearing a pair of warm socks or at least bringing a pair with you.
 Some therapy sessions may require the removal of articles of clothing, leaving you with bare feet.
 You will be given a sheet to cover yourself but your feet may need additional covering of their own to stay warm.

-Everything that a regular physical therapist in Brooklyn does and more.
+Everything that a regular physical therapist does and more.
 Our specialties lie in the musculoskeletal system which incorporates the bones, the muscles, and joints in the body and how they interact with the various internal structures that include the nerves, the organs, and arteries.
 A pelvic floor physiotherapist will employ a range of techniques to target the dysfunction causing restrictions in functionality of this region of the body.
 The goal is to remove pain and restore complete optimal function.
 In order to achieve that objective, the physiotherapist will work with you to develop better positioning and posture, guide you through a series of effective relaxation techniques, develop a home exercise regimen, and review pain management solutions.
 Your physiotherapist is a pelvic health expert who will educate you on pain science, nutrition, toileting, and bowel and bladder health.
 In addition, you can speak to your physiotherapist about improving the physical aspects of sexual function in the event you are experiencing any restrictions or difficulties in that area.

-Patients who are rehabilitating the pelvic floor in Brooklyn may want to avoid certain activities that can put too much stress and strain on that region of the body.
+Patients who are rehabilitating the pelvic floor may want to avoid certain activities that can put too much stress and strain on that region of the body.
 The task at hand is to slowly develop greater strength, flexibility, and endurance of the pelvic floor but doing too much can aggravate instead of rehabilitate and this can lead to dramatic setbacks in your progress.
 Always proceed with caution and never continue any pelvic floor exercises that cause you to hold your breath and strain, pain or discomfort, or bladder leaks.
 Anything that has you overexerting yourself to the point where you are compensating or losing form can end up having a negative impact on your condition.

 Using the word “massage” doesn't quite get to the heart of what we do here at Beyond Basics.
 That's why we prefer the term “manual therapy”, because our physiotherapists conduct soft tissue mobilization techniques and trigger point release or myofascial release to manipulate the muscles of the pelvic floor.
 Muscles only function correctly when they are receiving sufficient blood flow, we accomplish this through manual techniques to reduce myofascial restrictions and decrease spasm/tone.
 The majority of these muscles are located within the body, so manual therapies will usually require internal vaginal or internal rectal manipulations.
 The muscles of the pelvic floor are located around the urethra, bladder, anorectal and genital areas, so when there is a restriction or complication in the muscles, nerves, and organs in this region, the common result is dysfunction in the form of bladder or bowel issues, abdomino-pelvic pain or discomfort, and sexual dysfunction.